GromNaN/symfony-celebrity-lookalike/README.md

    symfony server:start
    ```

-5. Access the app at `http://127.0.0.1:8000`.
+5. Access the application at `http://127.0.0.1:8000`.

-## Usage
+## Conference Usage

-### Uploading Pictures
+### Adding Team Members
-1. Navigate to the upload page.
+1. Access the admin interface
-2. Upload a picture to generate a description and embeddings.
+2. Upload a clear picture of MongoDB team members or contributors
-3. Stored data is ready for matching.

-### Matching Faces
+3. The system will automatically generate descriptions and embeddings
+4. Add the name and other relevant details

+### Conference Booth Operation
+1. Set up the application on a kiosk at your conference booth
-1. Capture a picture using the webcam.
+2. Invite attendees to capture their picture using the webcam
-2. AI generates a description and finds matches.
-3. View results and confidence messages.
+3. The application uses AI to analyze the face
+4. MongoDB's vector search quickly finds and displays the closest matches
+5. Special messages appear for high-confidence matches
+6. Engage attendees in discussions about MongoDB's vector search capabilities

+## Development
+This project is developed by the MongoDB PHP Team, based on [mongodb-developer/celeb-matcher-farm](https://github.com/mongodb-developer/celeb-matcher-farm) and will eventually be migrated to [mongodb-labs](https://github.com/GromNaN/symfony-celebrity-lookalike).

+## Technologies
+- MongoDB Atlas with Vector Search
+- Symfony 7.2.5
+- MongoDB Doctrine ODM
+- Symfony UX Components
+- AI-powered description generation
+- Vector embeddings for similarity matching

 ## Contributing
-We welcome contributions!
-Fork the repository and submit a pull request.

-## License
-Licensed under the MIT License.
+This is a showcase project by the MongoDB PHP Team.
+If you're interested in contributing, please reach out to the team or create a pull request against the repository.